 - Computed tomography (CT) scan

-Surgery is the most common treatment option for subclavian aneurysms.
-Your surgeon will repair the aneurysm either with a vein from elsewhere in the body or with a synthetic graft.
+If you have a subclavian aneurysm, surgery is the most common treatment option.
+We'll repair your aneurysm using either a vein from elsewhere in your body (graft) or with a synthetic graft.

 How Did I Get a Subclavian Aneurysm?

 You may be more likely to get a subclavian aneurysm if you:

 - Have atherosclerosis (plaque build-up inside your arteries) or a family history of it